 As a landlord, you cannot deduct expenses of a capital nature.
 That means you cannot deduct the cost of the property you are letting, expenditure that adds to or improves the property or the cost of renovating a property in a run-down state.

-But you do get an annual investment allowance and other capital allowances.
+Landlords do however get an annual investment allowance and other capital allowances.

 In 2016, you can deduct up to £200,000 a year of capital spending for many types of capital spending using the annual investment allowance, such as commercial vehicles, computers, tools and business furniture.
 In 2012-13 the limit was £25,000.
 Transitional arrangements apply, depending on your accounting period.

 If you spend more than £200,000, the excess is carried forward and each year (including the year you buy the item) you can claim 20% of the balance as a writing-down allowance or 10% if the item is an integral part of the building or is a long-life asset (something that has a useful economic life of at least 25 years when it's new).

 Allowances for UK properties and allowances for foreign properties